Timeline of the Syrian civil war (2020): December

 On 2 December, Lebanon's al-Akhbar newspaper reported that the SDF managed to ambush Turkish-backed forces, killing 30 fighters.

 On 11 December, the Organisation for the Prohibition of Chemical Weapons (OPCW) reported to the UN Security Council that Syria's implementation of the Chemical Weapons Convention cannot be considered "accurate and complete."

 On 25 December, Syrian Arab News Agency (SANA), the state news agency, reported that air strikes targeted Masyaf in the western province of Hama, but that Syrian air defenses were able to intercept the missiles.
 At least six pro-Iranian militia fighters were reported to have been killed in Hama province, according to the Syrian Observatory for Human Rights, which also said that the air strikes were launched from the Lebanaese airspace.
 Satellite images suggested that four buildings for manufacturing weapons were damaged during the air strikes.
 According to SANA, just a day before the attack, two sites in southern Syria had been reported to have been targeted by Israel.
 Despite Israel being known to have targeted the Masyaf military compound many times in the past, there was no immediate comment from Israel regarding this attack.

 On 30 December, a Syrian military official accused Israel of a missile strike on a military unit in Damascus, close to the Zabadani Valley.
 One Syrian soldier was said to have been killed during the attack, leaving three others injured.
 According to the Syrian military, the attack was launched from Northern Galilee.
 Apart from the attack carried out in the area of a-Zabadani, SANA said another defense battery in the western part of Damascus was targeted by the Israeli Air Force.
 As the year ended, Israel said it had hit 50 targets in Syria in the course of 2020 including government, Iranian and Hezbollah forces.

 On 31 December, a Syrian Army convoy south of Deir ez-Zor was ambushed by ISIL insurgents, leaving at least 37 Syrian Army soldiers dead and wounding several others.
-SOHR said it was one of the deadliest attacks committed by ISIS since the fall of their 'caliphate' in March 2019.
+SOHR said it was one of the deadliest attacks committed by ISIS since the fall of the caliphate in March 2019.
 SANA said that 25 civilians were killed during the attack, but SOHR and local sources put the death toll much higher, with local sources saying over 30 members of the elite 4th Division were killed.
 ISIL issued a statement claiming responsibility for the bus attack.
 The group maintained that it had killed 40 Syrian army soldiers during the attack, while leaving six others seriously injured.